the power of a beautiful question

 Students who are currently in 6th grade through 10th grade will explore and investigate cutting-edge sustainable design, both in Philadelphia and in Seattle.
 We will explore how commercial and residential buildings and institutions can move toward net-zero energy consumption, reductions in carbon emissions, and waste reduction.
 We will also explore sustainable practices around food, energy, and transportation.
 Adventures include visiting a “living building,” creating our own farm-to-table meals, talking to Philadelphia and Seattle sustainability experts, and recreation, touring Seattle, its Native American culture, coffee and much more!
 Join us and combine your knowledge of the sciences with your passion for the outdoors to help curb climate change and global warming!

-This trip has been created by TPS teacher Melanie Duncan to reflect the adventurous spirit of a TPS education, with the boundless curiosity of our students.
+This trip has been created by TPS teacher Melanie Duncan and Emily Soffa to reflect the adventurous spirit of a TPS education, with the boundless curiosity of our students.
 Financial aid is available.
 Please contact Melanie Duncan for more information.